Hotel Lafayette (New York City): History

-Orteig retained the Hotel Martin's French restaurant which had its own entrance on the corner of University Place and 9th Street.
-Rechristened Café Lafayette, it had a tile floor and marble-topped tables, some of which were placed outside on warm days and was stocked with foreign newspapers and board games.
-Adjoining it were a more formal restaurant where an orchestra played in the evening and several private dining rooms.
+Orteig retained the Hotel Martin's French restaurant, which had its own entrance on the corner of University Place and 9th Street.
+Rechristened Café Lafayette, it had a tile floor and marble-topped tables, some of which were placed outside on warm days, and was stocked with foreign newspapers and board games.
+Adjoining it were a more formal restaurant, where an orchestra played in the evening, and several private dining rooms.
 Orteig subscribed to the Paris weekly Brasserie Universelle and introduced its latest dishes in his restaurant.
 The Lafayette was particularly known for its mixed hors d'oeuvres, squab in casserole, filet mignon in bearnaise sauce, and pears flamed in a secret blend of French liqueurs.

 A bust of General Lafayette by Houdon was displayed in the hotel lobby, and from the late 1920s, the foyer was decorated with memorabilia from Charles Lindbergh's 1927 flight in the Spirit of St. Louis from New York to Paris.
 It was the first solo transatlantic flight and the first non-stop flight between North America and the European mainland.
-In the process Lindbergh won the Orteig Prize.
-Raymond Orteig first became interested in aviation during World War I and its immediate aftermath when the Lafayette became a favorite gathering place for American and French airmen.
-The American flag which Lindbergh had carried on his flight had hung on the wall of the Café Lafayette until November 1941.
-At that point Orteig's son moved it to a private office in the hotel, explaining to The New York Times: "Too many pros and cons.
+In the process, Lindbergh won the Orteig Prize.
+Raymond Orteig first became interested in aviation during World War I and its immediate aftermath, when the Lafayette became a favorite gathering place for American and French airmen.
+The American flag that Lindbergh had carried on his flight had hung on the wall of the Café Lafayette until November 1941.
+At that point, Orteig's son moved it to a private office in the hotel, explaining to The New York Times: "Too many pros and cons.
 Particularly for a restaurant.
 The flag hung there since 1927 when Lindbergh was an aviator and everyone was proud of him.
 But now he's talking politics.
-(Note: In 1940 Lindbergh had become the spokesman of the America First Committee which opposed American entry into World War II.
-At one point President Roosevelt accused him of being a Nazi sympathizer.)
+(Note: In 1940 Lindbergh had become the spokesman of the America First Committee, which opposed American entry into World War II.
+At one point, President Roosevelt accused him of being a Nazi sympathizer.)
 And lately when people noticed the flag a discussion began."

-After his retirement in 1929, Orteig's three sons, Raymond Jr., Jean Blaise, and Evariste ran the Lafayette until its closure in 1949.
+After his retirement in 1929, Orteig's three sons, Raymond Jr., Jean Blaise, and Evariste, ran the Lafayette until its closure in 1949.
 Their father died in 1939.